-The bill amends Washington state laws concerning the reporting of child abuse and neglect by expanding the definition of "member of the clergy" to include a wider range of religious leaders, such as imams and elders, who are now required to report suspected cases.
-However, it maintains an exemption for clergy when information is obtained through privileged communication.
+The bill amends Washington state laws concerning the duty of clergy and other professionals to report child abuse and neglect.
+It introduces a new definition for "member of the clergy," expanding the category to include a wider range of religious leaders, such as imams and elders, who are mandated to report suspected abuse or neglect.
+However, it specifies that clergy members are exempt from this requirement if the information is obtained through privileged communication.
 Additionally, the bill updates definitions related to child welfare, explicitly defining a child as anyone under 18 years of age.
-It also enhances reporting requirements for various professionals, mandating that reports of abuse or neglect be made within 48 hours of reasonable suspicion and outlining the responsibilities of the Department of Children, Youth, and Families in severe cases.
+It also enhances reporting requirements for various professionals, mandating that reports of abuse or neglect be made within 48 hours of reasonable cause.

 Statutes affected: